 Many municipalities and governments are addressing these challenges and providing their residents with more ways to observe and engage by streaming city council meetings.

-In 2014, the City of New York (population: 8M) passed legislation requiring all community boards livestream their board meetings.
+In 2014, New York City passed legislation requiring all community boards to livestream their board meetings.

-Austin, TX streams 3,100 video clips to its citizens each month.
-(Source: Swagit.com)
+The city of Austin, Texas streams 3,100 video clips to its residents each month.

 59,691 viewers watched the US Department of the Interior’s Livestream in 2016.